smarttommyau/tmux-for-windows/README.md

 ## Setup config
 Add or edit file ***tmux.conf*** with your favourite editor on the ***same folder of our program***.
 ```
-distro: alpine //your distro name
+distro: alpine //your distro name of the backend distro
 ```
 > currently only one parms is required and used
 # Enjoy